Navid200/xDrip/docs/Petroleum-jelly-in-Dexcom-G6-Sensor.md

 ![](./Dexcom/images/PetroleumJellyPatent.png)
 <br/>

-The second snapshot following highlights the advantages of using petroleum jelly.
+The second snapshot below highlights the advantages of using petroleum jelly.

 ![](./Dexcom/images/PetroleumJellyPatent2.png)